hashicorp/terraform-website/content/source/docs/cloud/users-teams-organizations/teams.html.md

 ## Managing Organization Access

-A team can be granted permissions to manage policies, workspaces, and/or VCS settings across an organization.
+A team can be granted permissions to manage policies, workspaces, VCS settings, and/or policy overrides across an organization.

 [permissions-citation]: #intentionally-unused---keep-for-maintainers